-54. The liquidator shall send to creditors and contributories a report of the proceedings at the meeting, together with a copy or summary of the statement of affairs.
-If a list of creditors is not supplied, the liquidator should undertake to supply or make available a copy to any creditor on request.
+13.1.
+The liquidator shall send to creditors and contributors a report of the proceedings at the meeting, together with a copy or summary of the statement of affairs.
 The report to creditors should include the name and address of the liquidator and of the creditors appointed to the liquidation committee.
 Details of other resolutions passed at the meeting should also be supplied.
-It is not necessary to supply a detailed report on all that transpired at the meeting, but matters of particular relevance should be mentioned.
+It is not necessary to supply a details report on all that transpired at the meeting, but matters of particular relevance should be mentioned.
 Creditors should be asked to bring the liquidator's attention to any matter of which they consider he should be aware.